What Are Indian Meal Moths?

 Indian meal moth larvae feed on dry goods.
 Pantry pests make themselves at home anywhere you prepare or store food.
 Kitchens, pantries, and basements all may be home to Indian meal moths.
 Adults inside of a home frequently rest on walls or window sills.

 How do I get rid of Indian meal moths?

 If you have discovered adult Indian meal moths in your home, it is best to consult with a pest control professional.
 At All-Safe Pest & Termite, we offer the pest control services you can count on to eliminate these pests using the least amount of product possible - providing you with both peace of mind and a pest-free home!
-Discover why your neighbors choose All-Safe Pest & Termite to protect their homes and businesses from Indian meal moths and our area's other common pests.
+Discover why your neighbors choose All-Safe Pest & Termite to protect their Dallas homes and businesses from Indian meal moths and other common pests in the area.
 Give us a call today!

 How can I prevent Indian meal moths in the future?

 Prevent problems with Indian meal moths by partnering with All-Safe Pest & Termite and by implementing the following prevention tips:

 Inspect food packaging for holes or tears before buying them from the store.